INRIM/runtask/doc/intro.rst

 At present, *RunTask* has a static design: all task must be registered at program beginning and cannot be changed during execution.

+Each task target can be registered only one time.

 Threads in python can be run only serially, so they do not benefit from multiprocessor architectures.